Interaction in Diagram Component

 How to Avoid Line Overlapping

-The diagram provides flexibility to prevent connectors from overlapping, enhance clarity and readability.
+The diagram can prevent connectors from overlapping to enhance clarity and readability.
 This feature intelligently adjusts connector paths to minimise stacking orthogonal connectors on top of each other, reducing visual clutter and enhancing diagram structure.
 It is especially useful in complex diagrams with multiple orthogonal connectors, where overlapping lines can make interpretation difficult.

-This feature can be activated by adding the AvoidLineOverlapping enum value to the Constraints property of the diagram.
+Enable this behavior by adding the AvoidLineOverlapping enum value to the Constraints property.

 @using Syncfusion.Blazor